alberlab/3dnalysis/genome3danalysis/test/test_parallels/README.txt

 NOTE: I think that, to make the folder more clean, we can rename the codes with a _ at the beginning (since they are hidden to the user).
 For example, lamina.py -> _lamina.py.

+July 5

+We added the TSA computation for the Nuclear Body.
+The code has been incorporated in body.py, although it is used not efficiently in the main code (we run it two times, could be done once instead).

+We also added the TransAB computation.
+We tested that it works and produces a reasonable average track, but we don't know if it agrees with Asli's previous code.

+Next time we can just finish with ICP and RG.